 Peru is believed to be named after Birú, a ruler who lived near the Bay of San Miguel in Panama during the 16th century.

-Peru Time (PET) is GMT -5 hours, meaning that it’s 1 hour ahead of New York and 6 hours ahead of London.
+Peru Time (PET) is GMT -5 hours, meaning that it’s 1 hour behind New York and 6 hours behind London.
 Without calculating for daylight savings.

 US Citizens will need: